Modifying a car for a disabled driver

 Yes, you can buy cars designed with the disabled driver in mind.
 Disability car suppliers offer models that are adapted for disabled drivers, alongside a range of mobility cars, MPVs and wheelchair-accessible minibuses.

-These days it’s perfectly possible to hire a modified or adapted vehicle at no extra cost from mainstream car rental companies.
+You can hire a modified or adapted vehicle, often at no extra cost, from mainstream car rental companies.

 How much does it cost to modify a car for a disabled driver?

-How much you pay to adapt your car will depend on a number of factors, such as the type of vehicle you drive and the modifications you need.
-If you lease a car through Motability, they’ll arrange the insurance for you.
+How much you pay to adapt your car can depend on a number of factors, such as the type of vehicle you drive and the modifications you need.
+An impartial driving assessment can help you identify what adaptations you need for your disability and advise on cost.